tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 4. **Case Study**: Replacing LayoutLM in Production (10 min)
 5. **Q&A Session** (10 min)

-**Notes**: We'll start by understanding why LayoutLM needs replacement, then explore whether Vision Transformers provide a superior solution.
+**Notes**: We'll start by understanding why LayoutLM needs replacement, then explore whether Vision Transformers may provide a superior solution.

 ---